Well-being of children and young people – School Health Promotion Study 2025

 The information is collected from

-• 1st and 2nd graders from upper secondary school and vocational institutions.
+• 1st and 2nd-year students of general upper secondary schools and vocational institutions.

 The data is collected anonymously.
 Children and young people fill in an electronic questionnaire at school during a lesson.

-Children and young people are asked about their welfare, participation and leisure time, health and functional capacity, lifestyle, school attendance and studies, family and living conditions, safety of their growth environment, and services and access to assistance.
+The School Health Promotion study produces monitoring data every second year on the perceived health and well-being of children and young people, and their lifestyle, schoolwork and studying.
 The data can be utilised in the health promotion activities for children and young people and their families.
 It can also be used in the development of teaching and social and health care services.

 Source